jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.txt

 "Open in picoCAD".
 If you have the picoCAD application open and click that button it will try to open the saved file in picoCAD.
 If you want to view your changes in picoCAD you'll have to save your file _then_ click open in picoCAD.

+How to use the Render Views:
+The render views take up the right half of the screen.
+They're useful for determining which object(s) you're currently editing and for previewing your changes before you save and overwrite your model.

+The render views are divided up into four quadrants and a list of buttons.
+The quadrants are oriented the same way as in picoCAD.
+Top Left: View facing downwards (facing +Y)
+Bottom Left: View facing left (facing -X)
+Bottom Right: View facing backwards (facing -Z)

+The top right view shows the current UV unwrapping of the selected meshes.

+To navigate in the views there are several options.
+The first, albeit the most cumbersome, is the list of buttons below all the render views.
+1) The reset button resets the position and zoom level of the renders.
+2) The down and up buttons change the Y coordinate, the ^ and v buttons change the Z coordinate, and the < and > buttons change the X coordinate
+3) the - and + buttons change the zoom level of all the views!
+On the left of all the buttons is a checkbox that determines whether or not the render views should show the origins of each of the selected meshes.

+The second method is using the arrow keys or wasd while hovering your mouse over a render view just like in picoCAD.
+The render will move relative to that view, and all the other views will follow suit.

+You can also use the - and = keys and the scroll wheel to zoom in and out.

 How to use the UV Menu: